bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website uses completely separate website designs in order to accomodate different specific device sizes.
+Responsive websites accomodate all devices by allowing a website to grow and shrink fluidly.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile or desktop first refers to the starting point for styling a responsive website.
+To be desktop first means to first create css that looks good on a desktop size screen, and adding media breakpoints for max-width at smaller pixel sizes.
+Mobile first is the opposite, styling first for a mobile sized screen, then adding media breakpoints for min-width at larger screen sizes.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+The default browser font-size is 16 pixels.
+Since rem is a relative unit of measurement, it will refer back to and multiply that default font-size.
+Setting the overall font-size to 62.5% lowers the font in pixels to 10, making the calculations for rem much simpler, since they will all be a multiples of 10.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a way to add some JavaScript-like functionality to your CSS.
+It will allow you to use variables and mixins, which can take parameters similar to JavaScript functions.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I love the idea of being able to use variables in CSS.
+I have no issues conceptually with preprocessing, but I find the nesting and the way media queries are split up by element instead of all gathered in one place frustrating.
+I much preferred the way this was done in vanilla CSS.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.